KMathisGit/Personal-Blog/src/blog/2021-07-14-running-multiple-npm-scripts-in-parallel.md

 To run any of these scripts you just write `npm run {script-key}`.
 So when you type in the infamous `npm run start` it is running `react-scripts start`.

 Now lets say that you want to execute multiple commands within a single script.
-The first question is whether these commands should run sequentially or in parallel.
+How might this look?

-Let's say that you want to do a `build` and afterwards you want to do `start` to spin up your local dev environment.
-I know these 2 things don't make much sense to pair together but bear with me.
+Take the above example package.json and imagine you want to run both `build` and `start` (I know these 2 things don't make much sense to pair together but bear with me)

 To achieve this we would add to our package.json scripts the following: